jam1garner/smash-disc4d/README.md

 # Smash Disc4d

-Discord integration for Smash for Wii U.
+Discord integration for Smash for Wii U. Uses a class from TCPGecko https://github.com/Chadderz121/tcp-gecko-dotnet.

+Thanks to Chadderz for TCPGecko dot NET, DSX8 for converting textures, and offsets and info from Toad Stool.

+Info on how it was made here: https://medium.com/@jam1garner/how-i-added-discord-integration-to-smash-4-53130a8d665e

 ### Usage